 Executive Level 2

-Information regarding eligibility requirements for employment at the Gallery together with documentation outlining the duties, selection criteria and the skills, experience and qualifications required for this position is available here.
-The Recruitment Officer can also be contacted on (02) 6240 6447.
+The position is a full-time ongoing employment opportunity.
+Further information regarding the position is available by contacting David Perceval on 02 6240 6439 or firstname.lastname@example.orgInformation regarding eligibility requirements for employment at the Gallery together with documentation outlining duties and selection criteria which details skills, experience and qualifications required is available here.
+The Recruitment Officer can also be contacted on (02) 6240 6718.

-Applications for this position should reach the Recruitment Officer by 17 April 2015 at email@example.com.
+Applications for this position must reach the Recruitment Officer by 8 September 2016 at email@example.com

 Employment & conditions

-The National Gallery of Australia's terms and conditions of employment are set out in its Enterprise Agreement (pdf 4mb)
+The National Gallery of Australia's terms and conditions of employment are set out in its Enterprise Agreement (pdf 339kb)